vijaysrajan/Decision-trees_CART_sketch/docs/02_low_level_design.md

             - Eliminates a_not_b operations within features → 29% error reduction at all depths
             - Critical for imbalanced datasets (CTR, fraud) and deep trees (depth ≥3)
             - Loaded via SketchLoader.load() from dual CSV files
+            - Once a feature is selected to be split on, the left split will use sketch for feature absent while the right split will use the feature present.
+The left or right could be swapped at a later point in time.
+The sketch with feature present for target=yes will be intersected with the yes sketch of the current tree node to be populated in the left child node's yes_accumulated whereas the sketch with feature present for target=no will be intersected with the no sketch of the current tree node to be populated in the right child's no_accumulated.
+For the right child node, the above statement is similar except that the feature present will be replaced with feature absent.

         feature_mapping : dict
             Maps feature names to column indices for inference.